Aphids you hate them! But the question is – How to get rid of aphids?

 Young aphids called nymphs, molt, shed their skin about four times before becoming adults.
 In some cases, aphids lay these eggs on an alternative host plant, usually a perennial plant, for winter survival.

-When the weather is warm, many aphid species can develop from newborn nymph to reproducing adult in seven to eight days.
+When the weather is warm, many species of aphids can develop from newborn nymph to reproducing adult in seven to eight days.

 Because each female adult aphid can produce 12 offspring per day up to 80 offspring in a matter of a week, aphid populations can increase rapidly.